Life insurance is a smart move when you have people in your life who depend on you financially.Read more

-The FIRE movement is continuing to spread across the United States, with more and more millennials asking themselves whether it’s possible to become financially independent and retire early.
-I’m working towards FIRE myself — the math suggests I could be financially independent in under a decade, if I continue earning and saving money at my current rate.
+The FIRE movement is continuing to spread across the United States, with more and more millennials asking themselves whether it’s possible to reach financial independence and retire early.
+I’m working towards the FIRE lifestyle myself — the math suggests I could be financially independent in under a decade, if I continue earning and saving money at my current rate.

-How to do health insurance after early retirement is a big challenge for some FIRE followers.
+How to do health insurance after early retirement is a big challenge for some FIRE movement followers.
 Health insurance premiums can be as expensive as a rent or mortgage payment, not to mention the annual deductible — so people in the FIRE community are actively trying to figure out ways to bring down the costs.
-Here are a few of the ways that early retirees are handling their health care expenses.
+Here are a few FIRE movement tips on how early retirees are handling their health care expenses.

 Buying health insurance through the Affordable Care Act

 The Affordable Care Act (ACA), which allows people to purchase qualified health insurance plans on their own, has been a boon for early retirees.
 Before the ACA, many people could only find good health insurance through their employer; although there were a handful of health insurance plans available for individuals, they tended to be significantly more expensive and/or provide much less coverage.

 This isn’t to say that ACA health insurance plans are cheap, or even moderately priced.
 As a freelancer who uses the ACA to stay insured, my Bronze plan comes with a $442.83 monthly premium and a $6,200 deductible, though I’ve been able to get that premium reduced thanks to health insurance subsidies.